AdobeDocs/commerce-marketplace/src/pages/guides/sellers/shared-packages/index.md

 ---
-group: marketplace-sellers
-title: Shared Packages
+title: Shared packages overview
 ---

+# Shared packages overview

 Shared packages are extension components containing code that can be used by other extensions.
 The package is a zipped archive of a valid code that is ready for technical review.
 Because components are not offered as standalone products in Commerce Marketplace, they are not subject to marketing review.